Quick Links

 Swimming Kit

-When your child goes swimming, they will require a swimming costume (swimming cap, dark shorts above the knee, lycra T-Shirt swimwear) and a towel.
+When your child goes swimming, they will require a swimming outfit (swimming cap, dark shorts above the knee, lycra T-Shirt swimwear) and a towel.

 Sports Premium Funding